Reserve study: Canada

 In Canada the legislation governing condominium and strata corporations is provincial.
 There are no national standards conducting reserve professionals with respect to conduct, reporting, methodology, calculation formula other than those of specific professional organizations.
 The absence of a national organization of reserve planner professionals has resulted in reserve study reports containing vital financial information being prepared using simplistic spread sheet applications and forecasts which are not compliant with financial reporting requirements of Financial Reporting & Assurance Standards Canada.

 A Reserve fund study is a financial document which is likely to be reviewed by an auditor and must meet these standards.
 The reserve fund study also requires technical expertise with respect to building structure and systems.
 It is for this reason that these reports are primarily prepared by engineers, architects, appraisers, building inspectors etc. The Capital Budgeting process with respect to reserve management planning has clarified in the International Capital Budgeting Institutes (ICBI) Generally Accepted Reserve Study Standards published April 2015.

 The ICBI reserve study standards are very specific with respect to the information to be contained in the report and the calculation methods used in providing financial forecasts.
 The standards are also specific as to the software used to create the financial forecasts.
 A reserve professional providing reserve study/depreciation reports which comply with these standards must use the formulas provided by ICBI.

-Associated Reserve Planners of Canada Inc. (ARPC) is a national group of reserve study providers of various vocations and professional designations.
-ARPC members have adopted the ICBI standards and incorporated them into the reserve management planning process.
-All members use Reserve Fund Analysis software RFA Pro as it has been independently audited by a national accounting firm and meets all the requirements of the ICBI Generally Accepted Reserve Study Standards.
-Report templates and all financial reports as required by the standards are included in the RFA Pro analysis system.

-Funding methods and Goals
+Funding methods and goals

 There are several reserve study funding methods and goals.
 These methods may be used to develop a funding strategy that corresponds with the risk tolerance of the community.
 In National Reserve Study Standards terminology, there are two basic ways to calculate contributions: "Cash Flow" or "Component" (also known as "Straight Line").
-See a comparison between the two here.
 In the same National reserve study Standard terminology, there are four funding objectives: Full funding, Threshold funding, Baseline funding, and Statutory funding.
 Due to its greater computational flexibility and its ability to allow the user to focus on and achieve any of the four funding Objectives, the "Cash Flow" Method has seen significant growth in popularity.
 The four Funding Goals (excerpted from National Reserve Study Standards, or in a document expounding on those standards, are as follows: